FireguiQueen/FireguiQueen/README.md

 # Hello there 👋, I'm <a href="https://github.com/FireguiQueen/FireguiQueen#tools-and-technologies">Guilherme</a>

-I began my programming journey at the age of 13, starting with Python, but it was just a hobby.
+I began my programming journey at the age of 13 with Python, but it was just a hobby.
 However, since 2019, I've been dedicated to back-end development.
+I have been studying Java and some other server-side technologies.

-As a hobby I love playing keyboard and play some games =)
+As a hobby, I love playing the keyboard and playing some rich history games, like The Witcher, Resident Evil, etc. =)

 <br>